Medium Difficult Bible Person Quiz with Answers

 Who came across an Ethiopian eunuch sitting in a chariot reading the book of Isaiah?

-The official was taking a break and reading the book of Isaiah.
+The official was taking a break, sitting in his chariot, and reading the book of Isaiah.

 -